luojeffery/Omat-Sensor/README.md

 This repo houses code for a 5 x 5 grid of resistive pressure sensors.

-Each grid square in the corresponding space where pressure was applied will light up in red with different intensities.
-Each square will display a value in the range [0, 255] corresponding to the amount of pressure that was applied to the pressure sensing mat.
-Every number represents the voltage values that are passed into the analog pins of the Arduino, as shown below:
+Each grid square lights up with different intensities and displays a value in the range [0, 255] corresponding to the pressure at that location.
+The values represent how much voltage the Arduino's analog pins receive, as shown below:

 ![image](https://user-images.githubusercontent.com/67873222/142481914-89fea856-ecbf-4bec-9506-4303a3ed938e.png)